Bertalan Farkas

 Bertalan Farkas (/hu/, born August 2, 1949) is the first Hungarian cosmonaut, space explorer and fighter pilot.
-Hungary became the seventh nation to be represented in space by him.
+With his flight, Hungary became the seventh nation to be represented in space.
 Farkas is also the first Esperantist cosmonaut.
 He is currently the president of Airlines Service and Trade.

 Following his mission, Hungarian-American Károly Simonyi (Charles Simonyi) was the second Hungarian astronaut – the only person in the entire world who has been twice in space as a space tourist and who had paid for himself for the spaceflights.
 The next Hungarian astronaut, Tibor Kapu, travelled to the International Space Station in June 2025.

 Early life and military career

-Born in Gyulaháza, he graduated from the György Kilián Aeronautical College in Szolnok in 1969.
+Born in Gyulaháza, he attended high school (Bessenyei György Gimnázium) in Kisvárda.
+He graduated from the György Kilián Aeronautical College in Szolnok in 1969.
 He then attended the Krasnodar Military Aviation Institute in the Soviet Union, from where he graduated in 1972.

-After earning his qualifications at university, Farkas joined the Hungarian Air Force and rose to the rank of Brigadier General.

-He also attended the Bessenyei György Gimnázium in Kisvárda.
+From 1972 to 1978, he served as an officer in the Hungarian Air Force with the 47th Tactical Air Wing based at Pápa Air Base, where he became a first-class fighter pilot in 1976, flying MiG-21 aircraft.

+He continued his education during the next phase of his career.
+In 1986, he earned a degree from the Faculty of Transportation Engineering at the Budapest University of Technology and Economics, and from that same year until 1991, he worked as a member of the management team in the research group of the Interkosmos Council of the Hungarian Academy of Sciences.
+Between 1992 and 1995, while still active in the military, he flew An-24 and An-26 transport aircraft, as well as the Zlín Z-143.
+In 1995, he was promoted to brigadier general and appointed deputy flight inspector of the Hungarian Armed Forces.

+From 1996 to 1997, he was an aviation attaché in Washington, D.C., in the United States.
+In 1997, he was caught drunk driving by American police, so he was called back home and retired.
+As a retiree, he continued his career in business as a co-owner of Atlant-Hungary Airlines, and then as president of the company from 2003.
+Between December 1, 2014, and June 30, 2015, he was an advisor to Péter Szijjártó, Minister of Foreign Affairs and Trade.